 There have been several theories about the Last Supper and its menu.
 Leonardo Da Vinci illustrates in his famous painting that the group ate eel fish.
 Pope Benedict XV said in 2007 that no lamb was eaten at the meal because the Last Supper was held before the lambing season.
 Others have suggested that the dinner was Pesach, a Jewish religious holiday.

-At the Last Supper Jesus broke bread and wine as the cup of suffering and his body to be broken for all mankind.
-Some scholars also claim that there was a basket of eggs and rabbit meat on the table.
+At the Last Supper, Jesus broke bread and wine as the cup of suffering and his body to be broken for all mankind.
+Some scholars also claim that a basket of eggs and rabbit meat was on the table.
 Experts know from Bible passages that the participants ate unleavened bread and drank wine, but other details are more obscure.

 Fruits such as grapes and figs were plentiful in this region, but none existed in early spring.
 There may have been dried figs at their table, however.

 Key Verse related to Easter Bunny and Jesus

 “And the hare is unclean to you because it chews the cud but does not part the hoof.”

 Did Jesus eat rabbits?

 The rabbit is considered a symbol of fertility because the animal can give birth at any time of the year.
 Over time, a link between fertility and resurrection was made, so the bunny became even more widely used as a holiday symbol.

 According to biblical accounts, Jesus did not eat rabbits.
 Nor their flesh, but Jesus was a pescatarian vegan.
 Over the years, children’s stories have appeared in many cultures where the rabbit seems as the Savior’s pet.
 An old German tale from the 18th century depicts Jesus Christ as having a rabbit as a pet.